 How do they reproduce?

 The dominant pair in the group bear the young pups and the gestation period lasts for 49-56 days.
 The alpha female gives three litters per mating season between October and April.
 Each litter consists of four to six pups, and the three litters contribute to 80% of the young mongooses.
 The subordinate females may mate and provide for the young ones.

 The dwarf mongoose life cycle facts indicate that the young ones attain reproductive age at around one year but delay their mating.
 The dominant males are mating with the alpha only after three years.
 After three years of age, these male animals may start emigrating groups based on need.
 The females compete for the dominant position and remain in the groups.

 What is their conservation status?

-The IUCN Red List places these small mongooses in the Least Concern category as is not an endangered species.
+The IUCN Red List places these small mongooses in the Least Concern category as it is not an endangered species.
 The longer lifespan and their adaptability in their natural habitat range defend them from external threats of extinction.
-Interestingly, the dwarf mongoose diet can affect insects' population in their habitat range, as they are primarily insectivorous.
+Interestingly, the dwarf mongoose diet can affect insects' populations in their habitat range, as they are primarily insectivorous.